kairos-io/kairos/docs/content/quickstart/installation.md

 ```

 **Note**:
-- `sudo` is configured for the Kairos user.
+- `sudo` permissions are configured for the Kairos user.

 You will be greeted with a welcome message: